 2) Fertile hatching eggs which I incubate all spring/summer long.
 I sell their children.
 I'm evil like that

 3) Bug control.
 Chickens will demolish the grubs in the garden!
-They love cabbage worms and can destroy an earwig nest in seconds.
+They love cabbage worms, but prefer if I toss them to them.
 I've often found an ant nest while digging in the garden and the chickens have attacked it scarfing down every single egg they can find.
-Their not as fond as the adult ants, but we had a lot of ants and they have made a huge dent in the population.
+They're not as fond of the adult ants, but we had a lot of ants and they have made a huge dent in the population.
 Guineas are especially fond of ticks and will wander through the yard and woods searching them out.

 4) Compost.
 Chicken poop is high in nitrogen (green) and the chickens have wood chips in their coops for bedding (brown) which is exactly what you need to make compost!
 Awesome, right?
 Oh sure, I usually add in moisture and more green material but basically poopy chicken litter is the perfect compost starter.
 Compost makes the garden grow beautifully.